2013 IIHF Women's World Championship

 The 2013 IIHF Women's World Championship was the 15th edition of the Top Division of the Women's Ice Hockey World Championship (the 16th edition overall, if the season when only the lower divisions were played is also counted), organized by the International Ice Hockey Federation (IIHF).

 The Top Division tournament was hosted in Ottawa, Ontario, Canada, and was primarily played in small community arenas, including the Nepean Sportsplex, but most games were held at Scotiabank Place.
 The matches were played from April 2 to 9, 2013.

-The United States won their fifth world title with a 3–2 win over the defending-champion Canada, while Russia defeated Finland, 2–0, to win its second bronze medal in tournament history.
+The United States won their fifth world title, after with a 3–2 win over the Canada, while Russia defeated Finland, 2–0, to win its second bronze medal in tournament history.

 The tournament was held at Ottawa, Ontario, Canada, the site of the first Women's World Championship in 1990.
 Organizers set a tournament record of over 150,000 tickets sold, and a preliminary round contest between Canada and Finland set an all-time attendance mark for a women's hockey game of 18,013.
 Canada's Marie-Philip Poulin was named top forward and most valuable player after leading the tournament with 12 points.
 Finland's Jenni Hiirikoski was named top defenceman and Russia's Nadezhda Alexandrova was named top goaltender.